-In certain situations, it may be desirable for a client to reconnect repeatedly to the same real server, rather than have a load balancing algorithm send that request to the best available server.
+In certain situations, it may be desirable for a client to reconnect repeatedly to the same real server, rather than have an LVS load balancing algorithm send that request to the best available server.
 Examples of such situations include multi-screen web forms, cookies, SSL, and FTP connections.
 In these cases, a client may not work properly unless the transactions are being handled by the same server to retain context.
-Keepalived provides two different features to handle this: persistence and firewall marks.
+LVS provides two different features to handle this: persistence and firewall marks.

 Persistence also allows the administrator to specify a subnet mask to apply to the client IP address test as a tool for controlling what addresses have a higher level of persistence, thereby grouping connections to that subnet.

 Grouping connections destined for different ports can be important for protocols which use more than one port to communicate, such as FTP.
 However, persistence is not the most efficient way to deal with the problem of grouping together connections destined for different ports.
 For these situations, it is best to use firewall marks.